 This museum provides staff, laboratory, and field support for faculty and students.
 It provides space and facilities for conserving, organizing, and studying collections of fossil specimens and information resulting from field investigations.

-The Special Collections Library holds approximately 6,500 linear feet of archival material, about 450 incunabula, 1,400 early manuscripts on vellum and paper, as well as approximately 275,000 published volumes.
+The Special Collections Research Center holds approximately 6,500 linear feet of archival material, about 450 incunabula, 1,400 early manuscripts on vellum and paper, as well as approximately 275,000 published volumes.

 The Kempf House Museum is a non-profit organization dedicated to preserving, interpreting, and celebrating the Bennett-Kempf house, its garden and collections.
 Check the website for information on guided tours.